owncloud/ocis/extensions/proxy/configuration.md

 : create accounts from OIDC access tokens to learn new users.
 Default: `false`.

+-user-oidc-claim |  $PROXY_USER_OIDC_CLAIM
+: The OIDC claim that is used to identify users, eg. 'ownclouduuid', 'uid', 'cn' or 'email'.
+Default: `"email"`.

+-user-cs3-claim |  $PROXY_USER_CS3_CLAIM
+: The claim to use when looking up a user in the CS3 API, eg. 'userid' or 'mail'.
+Default: `"mail"`.

 -presignedurl-allow-method |  $PRESIGNEDURL_ALLOWED_METHODS
 : --presignedurl-allow-method GET [--presignedurl-allow-method POST].
 Default: `cli.NewStringSlice("GET")`.